ericmeltzer/disaster-survival-manual/planning_and_kits.md

 **INSTALL AND MAINTAIN SMOKE/CARBON MONOXIDE ALARMS**

 Look for alarms that detect carbon monoxide as well as smoke, and ideally alarms that use both photoelectric and ionization methods of detection.
 Smoke alarms have a life expectancy of 8-10 years.
 The year of manufacture is stamped on each alarm.
 If yours is 8-10 years old, replace it.
 You can optionally install lithium batteries in the new detectors with a life expectancy of 10 years and save money in the long run versus alkaline batteries that should be replaced annually.
+Legal requirements vary by state, but one alarm per bedroom, one outside every bedroom, and at least one per floor of your house including basements is a good starting point.
+It takes a surprisingly long time for a smoke alarm to go off if the source isn't in the same room as the alarm, so more alarms are always a good investment.
 Remember to regularly push test your alarm to make sure it is functioning, and should you ever hear an unexplained alarm sound, get out and stay out.

 **PRE-POSITION FIRE EXTINGUISHERS**